 When talking about drug and alcohol problems, most people use the terms addiction and dependence interchangeably, but they are actually two different things.
 Often these two separate issues do go hand in hand and are both present in an individual, but in other cases, they can appear independently.
 Knowing the differences between these two terms and the ways in which they may interact with each other is vital to delivery of appropriate recovery treatment.

-Many people believe that dependence is the equivalent of addiction, but in many cases it actually is not.
+Many people believe that dependence is the equivalent of addiction, but in many cases, it actually is not.
 The word dependence is used to describe a situation in which a person needs to ingest a drug or medication to feel normal and to continue normal, everyday functioning.
-Someone who is physically dependent on a drug may have begun using that drug for legitimate medical use, and that drug may have been prescribed to him or her.
+Someone who is physically dependent on a drug or other substance may have begun using that drug for legitimate medical use, and that drug may have been prescribed to him or her.
 As a result, some people who are drug dependent are in denial of it because they do truly need to use the prescribed drug as a medicine.
-Alternatively, someone can become dependent on a drug apart from medical advice, either through regular use of an illegally obtained drug, or simply through the frequent and consistent consumption of alcohol.
+Alternatively, someone can become dependent on a drug apart from medical advice, either through regular use of an illegally obtained drug or simply through the frequent and consistent consumption of alcohol.

 A growing tolerance to medications or to recreational drugs can be seen as dependence and may indicate a developing addiction.
 As the brain and body adapt to the effects of a drug, a user is more likely to experience painful and uncomfortable withdrawal symptoms if they try to quit.
 Dependence is really mainly a physical reliance on a substance.
 Although a dependent user will not typically experience a loss of control over his or her life from using, he or she will experience physical symptoms of withdrawal such as nausea, vomiting, tremors, chills, sweating and low blood pressure, as well as psychological symptoms including irritability, depression, anxiety, and fuzzy thinking when unable to maintain at least a baseline level of the substance in the body.